When Does Long Term Disability Start After Approval_ Image

 What Is Long-Term Disability Insurance?

-Long-term disability is a type of insurance you can purchase either through your employer or directly through an insurance company.
-This insurance covers a portion of your income if you are unable to work due to an injury or illness.
+Long-term disability is a type of insurance you can purchase through your employer or an insurance company.
+This insurance covers a portion of your income if you cannot work due to an injury or illness.

 You can think of long-term disability insurance as if it’s health insurance for your income.
 Your health insurance covers a portion of your medical costs for injuries and illnesses, while your long-term disability insurance covers a portion of your wages.
-Both types of insurance reduce the impact an injury or illness has on your financial stability.
+Both types of insurance reduce an injury or illness’s impact on your financial stability.

 How Does Long-Term Disability Differ from Short-Term Disability Insurance?